Melodics/load-ssh-key-buildkite-plugin/README.md

 For this to run, you will need to:

 - Set the `AWS_DEFAULT_REGION` environment variable
-- Provide the name of the secret via the `secret` configuration property
-- Have the AWS cli installed on your agent and authenticated to access the secret with the given name
+- Have the AWS CLI installed in your buildkite agent

+## Configuration

+### `secret` (Required, string)

+The name of the secret containing your SSH key.
+The AWS CLI used by your agent must be pre-authenticated to access this secret.